PayneJoe/research_notes/bitcoin/bitvm2/CovenantCommittee.md

 In this case, there are three options:

-- ~~Any transaction including `Operator` and `Reltimelock` script issued by operator.~~  An rational operator has no reason to do this, since operator can not take the UTXO from *PegIn* transaction in this case.
+- ~~Any transaction including `Operator` and `Reltimelock` script issued by operator.~~  An rational operator has no reason to do this, since if he did then he can not take the UTXO from *PegIn* transaction.

 - Anyone want to disprove with `DisproveScript_i`.